vortigont/FTPClientServer/README.md

 * Server only allows one ftp control and one data connection at a time.
 You need to setup Filezilla (or other clients) to respect that, i.e. only allow **1** connection.
 (In FileZilla go to File/Site Manager then select your site.
 In Transfer Settings, check "Limit number of simultaneous connections" and set the maximum to 1.)
 * It does not yet support encryption

+## Compatibility
+This library was tested against the 2.7.1 version of the esp8266 Arduino core library.

 ## Server Usage

 ### Construct an FTPServer